- Contact Us

 - If you would like to run through the experiment, but feel uncomfortable about your results being used, you may request that the data collected from your participation not be used in analysis.

 - If you prefer not to run through the experiment, but are still interested in learning about the research, you may request that the researcher walk you through the experiment.
 In this case, the researcher explains the purpose and the methodology of the experiment to you.

 - If you prefer not to take part at all, you are required to write a 2-page summary of a research article for each 2% credit.
 To obtain the 6% credit, a student provides three (3) 2-page summaries.
-These summaries are due at 11:59pm on the last day of classes for the term and are handed in directly to the research participation coordinator (Undergraduate Program Assistant via email or 778-782-4091)--please do not hand these in to the course professor.
+These summaries are due at 11:59pm on the participation deadline: Tuesday, December 5th for Fall 2023.
+These summaries are handed in directly to the Research Participation Coordinator (Undergraduate Program Assistant via email)--please DO NOT hand these in to the course professor.
 There are several articles from which to choose.
-A student who chooses this option must contact the Research Participation Coordinator prior to the deadline for a handout that provides more information on the summary articles (see contact information above).
+The RPS summary articles can be on any psychological topic you wish from PsycINFO.
+They must be in APA format, typed double spaced, two pages with citation.
+A student who chooses this option must contact the Research Participation Coordinator prior to the deadline about submission of the summary articles (contact information: firstname.lastname@example.org ).

 Missed Appointments (IMPORTANT)